 Best Dual Fuel Generator– Welcome to the backline outdoors guide to the best dual fuel generator reviews of this year.

 What is a dual fuel generator?
 Dual-fuel generators, sometimes known as hybrid portable generators, can run on two types of fuel: gasoline and propane, or natural gas in some cases.
-They are some of the best propane generators.

 Gasoline is the most common generator fuel, but it has several drawbacks, such as being difficult to store and being subject to price swings, something propane does not have.
 Propane is usually less expensive, which lowers your running costs.
 It can also be stored forever and lessens the machine’s noise level.
 Having both alternatives allow for operational cost, run time, and storage freedom.